pynbody/topsy/README.md

 from inside the cloned repository.

-If you want to play with `pynbody-vis` without disturbing your current installation, I recommend using `venv`:
+If you want to play with `topsy` without disturbing your current installation, I recommend using `venv`:

 ```